Holden Commodore (VL): Motor racing

 The VL model was also successful in AUSCAR racing.
 Races were primarily held at the Calder Park Thunderdome in Melbourne, a 1.801 km quad-oval speedway with 24-degree banking in the turns for high speed built by millionaire tyre retailer Bob Jane.
 The Thunderdome was noted as the first NASCAR style high-banked oval built outside of North America.
 Sydney based racer Tony Kavich won the 1988/89 Australian AUSCAR series using a VL Commodore, while Albury based Brad Jones won the first of what would be five straight AUSCAR titles in 1989/90 also driving a VL.

 VL model AUSCAR's used a variation of the HDT's SS Group A body kit, with the only difference being that the cars had a regular VL bonnet without the air scoop of the Group A version.
-In AUSCAR racing, all Holden Commodores used, including the VL, would use the 5.0 L Holden V8 engine, though Commodore runners had the choice of also using the Group A developed 4.9 L V8.
+In AUSCAR racing, all Holden Commodores including the VL used the 5.0 L Holden V8 engine – though Commodore runners had the option of using the Group A specified 4.9-litre V8.
 However, unlike in Group A racing, the weight of the AUSCAR remained the same whichever size engine was used.